 - Thais and foreign expatriates under Thailand’s national healthcare coverage are exempt from this requirement.

-- A confirmed payment for at least a 7-day stay at an approved accommodation; such as, a SHA++ hotel, within a Blue Zone Sandbox destination.
-The prepayment must also include the expenses for the RT-PCR and self-antigen (ATK) tests.
+- A confirmed payment for at least a 1-day stay at a SHA++ hotel that also includes the expenses for the RT-PCR and self-antigen (ATK) tests.

 - A Certificate of COVID-19 Vaccination/Recovery

 - Everyone 18 years of age and older must be fully vaccinated for COVID-19 with an approved vaccine at least 14 days before travelling to Thailand.